-Piu was born in India, of mixed Anglo-Indian descent.
+Piu was born in India of mixed British-Indian descent.
 She studied English at Oxford University, graduating ‘summa cum laude’ with a starred First Class degree, ranked 4th out of all students taking the final examination.
-As an undergraduate at Oxford, Piu won a scholarship and was awarded the Skeat-Whitfield Essay Prize, for an essay on the work of the eighteenth century English writer, Laurence Sterne.
+As an undergraduate at Oxford, Piu won a scholarship and was awarded the Skeat-Whitfield Essay Prize for an essay on the work of the eighteenth century English writer, Laurence Sterne.
 She subsequently worked as a lawyer and television producer for the BBC and other TV companies.

 I found the Andrew Lownie Agency entirely by chance (or rather, Andrew “found” me!).
 Having no contacts whatsoever in the publishing world, I emailed a short proposal to the agents listed in the Writers’ and Artists’ Handbook – getting as far as the alphabetical letter “M” before I decided to take a break.
 Of the three interested responses Andrew was the first, getting back to me in an amazing couple of hours.
 He was so quick I thought he must be a new agent looking for work - it was only later that I found out that he is in fact the top non-fiction agent!
 Having experienced the tardiness and arrogance of many in the publishing world, I consider myself extremely lucky to have found someone as efficient, enthusiastic, and proactive as Andrew, and as skillful in shaping a work in progress.